craigsapp/densmore-teton-sioux/README.md

 Teton Sioux Music
 ================================================

-This repository contain a digital edition of 245 songs from the book *Teton Sioux Music* by Frances Densmore, published by the Bureau of American Ethnology, Bulletin 61, Smithsonian Institution (1918).
+This repository contains a digital edition of 245 songs from the book *Teton Sioux Music* by Frances Densmore, published by the Bureau of American Ethnology, Bulletin 61, Smithsonian Institution (1918).

 A scan of the original publication can be found online at: https://books.google.com/books?id=Adw_AAAAYAAJ

-This digital edition only contains the music and not the lyrics to the songs.
+This digital edition only encodes the music and not any lyrics to the songs.

 Online viewing